-Me and my partner for the night arrived a tad late (trying to find parking) so we missed mixing up the first drink of the evening.
+Me and my partner for the night arrived a tad late (trying to find parking lol) so we missed mixing up the first drink of the evening.
 But no worries.
 We still got to make 3 cocktails before the party was over.

 This Cucumber Collins was such a sweet surprise.
 Before we began, we learned what goes into making the base of this drink, a delicious cucumber simple syrup.
-Then we dove right into making the cocktail.
+Then we dove right into cocktail mixing.

 This was my favorite one of the night.
-It’s the perfect combination of gin, cucumber simple syrup, lemon juice, crushed ice and is finished off with a thin slice of cucumber.
+It’s the perfect combination of gin, cucumber simple syrup, lemon juice, and crushed ice.
+It’s finished off with a thin slice of cucumber.

 The taste was sweet, but not too sweet.
 It’s super refreshing and goes perfect with this sweltering summer weather we’ve been having.